CaptivateIQ makes waves with Leader Position in Forrester Wave: SPM Solutions for Incentive Compensation. Download now.

 • How "average" your market coverage is within your industry

-• The size of your company: the bigger the company is, the more likely you'll have a lot more commissioned roles playing a part — both internally and externally (e.g., channel partners, system integrators, and the like)
+• The size of your company: The bigger the company is, the more likely you'll have a lot more commissioned roles playing a part — both internally and externally (e.g., channel partners, system integrators, etc.)

 The lowest commission rate we’ve seen is 5-7%, but this number can shoot up to 30%.